Bloodshed Mars Final Day Of Mexico Election Campaigns - UrduPoint

 Bloodshed Mars Final Day Of Mexico Election Campaigns

-Mexico City, (APP - UrduPoint / Pakistan Point News - 30th May, 2024) A gunman shot dead an aspiring mayor at a rally Wednesday in southern Mexico, marking a bloody end to campaigning in a country expected to elect its first woman president this weekend.
+Mexico City, (APP - UrduPoint / Pakistan Point News - 30th May, 2024) Mexico's campaign season came to a bloody end as a gunman shot dead an aspiring mayor at a rally on Wednesday, days before the country is expected to elect its first woman president.

-More than 20 people running for local office have been murdered during what has been a particularly violent election season in the Latin American nation, according to an official count.
+His murder brings the number of candidates who have been murdered to 23 during what has been a particularly violent electoral process in the Latin American nation, according to an official count.

-The latest victim was Alfredo Cabrera, a mayoral candidate for an opposition coalition who was gunned down in the southern state of Guerrero, causing chaos and panic among people attending the rally.
+Alfredo Cabrera, a mayoral candidate for an opposition coalition, was gunned down in the southern state of Guerrero, causing chaos and panic among people attending the rally.

+Cabrera's murder was captured on camera, with the footage showing him smiling and flanked by fans before he was shot several times.

+The state prosecutor's office said that "the alleged assailant was killed at the scene."
+Three people were also injured and two others detained, according to witnesses.

 Barring a major upset, a woman appears almost certain to be elected leader of the world's most populous Spanish-speaking country when millions of Mexicans vote on Sunday.